PMI VectorLink: Continuing to Reduce the Burden of Malaria around the World

 Specifically, the PMI VectorLink Project is implementing safe, cost-effective and sustainable vector control interventions while promoting gender equity in all facets of planning and implementation.
 The project also is building the capacity of country governments to use epidemiological, entomological and coverage data to support the optimal deployment of vector control tools within each country context.

 The project’s data and experience with new and existing vector control tools will inform global malaria best practices, guidelines and policies.
 Through evidence-based practices, the project is implementing and supporting social behavior change communication and mobilization activities to increase acceptance of vector control interventions.

 PMI VectorLink Project partners include Population Services International and PATH.
 VectorLink also is receiving support from the Liverpool School of Tropical Medicine, Malaria Consortium, Innovative Vector Control Consortium, McKinsey & Company, Inc., EnCompass LLC, BAO Systems LLC, and Dimagi, Inc.

-PMI AIRS protected more than 60 million people from malaria and introduced innovative, community-driven approaches to conduct IRS.
+PMI VectorLink protected more than 20 million people from malaria in 2018 and introduced innovative, community-driven approaches to conduct IRS.
 PMI VectorLink expects to continue these successes in additional countries.